 The Y-12 Plant NPDES permit (TN0002968) became effective on July 1, 1995, and encompasses approximately 100 active point-source discharges or storm water monitoring locations requiring compliance monitoring.
-The monitoring resulted in approximately 9800 laboratory analyses in 1997, in addition to numerous field observations.
-Monitoring of discharges demonstrates that the Y-12 Plant has achieved an NPDES permit compliance rate of 99.7%; biological monitoring programs conducted on nearby surface streams provide evidence of the continued ecological recovery of the streams.
-At the Y-12 Plant, there were seven NPDES noncompliances in 1997, compared with ten in 1996 (Fig. 2.1).
+The monitoring resulted in approximately 9300 laboratory analyses in 1998, in addition to numerous field observations.
+Monitoring of discharges demonstrates that the Y-12 Plant has achieved an NPDES permit compliance rate of 99.9%; biological monitoring programs conducted on nearby surface streams provide evidence of the continued ecological recovery of the streams.
+At the Y-12 Plant, there were nine NPDES noncompliances in 1998, compared with seven in 1997 (Fig. 2.1).
+All nine noncompliances resulted from permit exceedences for chlorine, and seven of the nine exceedences were associated with a single event.

 In May 1995, the Y-12 Plant appealed two provisions of the permit: the biomonitoring limitations placed on East Fork Poplar Creek (EFPC) Outfall Point 201 and the mercury limitations at Monitoring Station 17.
 These limits are stayed while resolution of both issues is being sought by personnel from the Y-12 Plant and TDEC.
 The current permit requires storm water characterizations at selected monitoring locations in accordance with the Y-12 Plant Storm Water Pollution Prevention Plan.
-Other documents submitted to TDEC in accordance with the NPDES permit include the revised Radiological Monitoring Plan and the Biological Monitoring and Abatement Program (BMAP) Plan.
+Other documents submitted to TDEC in accordance with the NPDES permit include the Radiological Monitoring Plan (revised in 1997) and the Biological Monitoring and Abatement Program (BMAP) Plan (revised in 1998).
 A report on the analysis of fecal coliform bacteria levels at selected storm water monitoring points has been previously submitted.